-Much of eating a trucker-friendly diabetic diet comes down to the personal situation and setup, but fortunately, it doesn’t require having too many fancy kitchen tools and storage devices.
-Simple fresh and canned fruits and veggies are great options to keep on the road (just make sure they’re in juice, not syrup).
+Much of eating a truck-driver-friendly diabetes diet comes down to the personal situation and setup, but fortunately, it doesn’t require having too many fancy kitchen tools and storage devices.
+Simple fresh and canned fruits and veggies are great food options on the road (just make sure they’re in juice, not syrup).
 100% whole wheat slices of bread and English muffins will keep for quite a bit on the truck.
-With the help of a refrigerator and a slow cooker, a truck driver can greatly increase the number of meals for diabetics that can be made on the road.
+Further, with the help of a refrigerator and a slow cooker, a truck driver can increase the number of meals for diabetics that can be made on the road.

-Following a truck driver’s diabetic diet can be done, and plenty of truckers are doing it!
+Following a “truck driver’s diabetic diet” can be done, and plenty of truckers are doing it!
 Sure, it requires some additional planning compared to a typical trucker’s diet, but what are the alternatives?
-Unmanaged diabetes can lead to a host of complications that can end a trucker’s career, which is why it is so important to get that diet on track before it’s too late.
+Unmanaged diabetes can lead to complications that can end a trucker’s career, which is why it is so important to get that diet on track before it’s too late.

-Combine these tips on a diabetic diet with these tips on diabetic exercise plans (link to exercise post) and take control of your type 2 diabetes!
+Furthermore, combine these tips on a diabetes-friendly meal with exercise plans and take control of your type 2 diabetes!
 You may have the diagnosis, but you don’t have to be a statistic.

 Sleep and Diabetes Management Click here